wilsonmar/wilsonmar.github.io/_posts/2019-08-24-docker-registry.md

 {% include l18n.html %}
 {% include _toc.html %}

+A registry of Docker images is crucial for Kubernetes because a Docker Registry supplies Kubernetes with images it uses to instantiate each Docker container.
+When the Docker Registry goes down, so does Kubernetes.

 <a name="DockerHub"></a>

-## Docker Hub
+## Docker Hub vs. On-premises

-Docker Inc's Docker Hub (<a target="_blank" href="https://hub.docker.com/">https://hub.docker.com</a>) houses many public Docker images, free to pull.
+Docker Inc's on-line Docker Hub (<a target="_blank" href="https://hub.docker.com/">https://hub.docker.com</a>) houses many public Docker images, free to pull.

-## CLI client

-1. List the Docker packages available for your Mac:

-   <ul>brew search docker</ul>

-1. Get the Docker client on your Mac:

-   <ul>brew info docker</ul>

-1. Get the Docker GUI client on your Mac:

-   <ul>brew cask install docker</ul>

-## Vulnerability Identification Services

-Look among the Docker images.

-Although many images are "Docker Certified", what does that mean?

-Several other organizations provide a service for "deep scanning" of Docker images:

-* X-Ray from JFrog (which also makes the binary repository Artifactory)

-* Sonatype from Nexus which also makes a binary repository of the same name

-* Black Hat

-* WhiteSource

-<a name="DockerRegistry"></a>

-## Docker Registry

-Docker Inc. has open-sourced their Docker Hub server software at <a target="_blank" href="https://github.com/docker/distribution/tree/master/registry">https://github.com/docker/distribution/tree/master/registry</a>.

-Looking among the files in the root of the repo, notice the server is written in the Go language.
+Docker Inc. also open-sourced its <a href="On-prem">on-premise Docker Registry server even though Docker Inc. also earns money for its on-premise Trusted Docker Registry product.

 ### Public Docker Hub API